 - Desktop Publishing

-How to List Software Skills on Your Resume
+How to List Computer Skills on Your Resume

 Here is an example of software skills being listed in the “skills” section of a resume: